Want your favorite Japanese steakhouse hibachi vegetables at home? Cook up this quick and easy 20-minute recipe!

 So take your pick, go for rice or noodles and make sure you have some yum yum sauce handy for the veggies!
 You can also pair it with the protein of your choice like hibachi steak, hibachi chicken, or hibachi shrimp.

-Now I kinda do have the flat hot surface to work with, similar to what they have at hibachi steakhouses.
-If you count my griddle.
-But not everyone will have those so I decided to do this in a skillet instead.
-But if you want to try the hot action tossing on the griddle, be my guest!
+I do have the flat hot surface to work with similar to what they have at hibachi steakhouses if you count my griddle, but not everyone has one so I decided to do this in a skillet instead.
+A cast iron or regular non-stick skillet will work just fine but if you want to try the hot action of tossing on the griddle, be my guest!

 At Kobe’s Japanese Steakhouse, they usually have a mix of onions, garlic, carrots, broccoli, mushrooms and zucchini.
-As usual with the rest of my hibachi series, I’m basing this off what I observed, so it could be different at your local steakhouse.
+As usual with the rest of my hibachi series, I’m basing this off on what I’ve observed, so it could be different at your local steakhouse.
+Let’s get started.

-I bought pre-sliced carrots to avoid the hassle of slicing them myself.
-Also they look awesome.
+I bought pre-sliced, crinkle-cut carrots to avoid the hassle of slicing them myself.
 You’ll want the carrots thinly sliced so they soften quicker and keep pace with the rest of the veggies.
 This is the veggie you’ll want to use as a benchmark for if the whole thing is done.
 When in doubt, check the carrots.

 If you want a healthier option from butter, try substitute butter or leave it out altogether and substitute it with more oil.
 And if you want kids to like this, add a little bit of sugar, about a teaspoon or so should be enough.

 And that’s all there is to it.
 Remember to let them cook awhile because despite how flashy the chefs look when they toss it around, they also let the veggies sit there for some time while dealing with other stuff!
 Good luck and happy eats!